ms337/emergency-data-analysis-challenge-python/README.md

 # Emergency-Data-Analysis-Python
-Jupyter Notebook, Report on a basic high-level data analysis of raw data from the emergency department
+Jupyter Notebook and summary report on a basic high-level data analysis of raw data from the emergency department of a hospital.